 In an effort to create a positive work environment that makes employees want to stay, firms need the ability to be creative with policies that address work-life balance, including flexible work schedules and hybrid arrangements.
 Consider some ways you can offer employees these benefits they will deeply appreciate.

-Benefits of alternative work arrangements
+Benefits of alternative work options

-One perk employees tend to strongly prefer is the ability to make alternative work arrangements — any scheduling pattern that deviates from the traditional Monday-through-Friday, 9-to-5 work week.
+One perk employees tend to strongly prefer is the ability to make alternative work arrangements — any scheduling pattern that deviates from the traditional Monday-through-Friday, 9-to-5 workweek.

-Types of flexible work arrangements
+Types of work-life balance arrangements

 Flexible work arrangements can take a number of different forms:

-- Flextime — Flextime refers to any arrangement that gives employees options for structuring their work day or work week.
+- Flextime — Flextime refers to any arrangement that gives employees options for structuring their workday or workweek.
 In the most extreme (and rarest) form, employees decide for themselves not only when they work but also for how long.
 More typically, though, employees operating under flexible work arrangements are expected to be on the job during certain core hours of the workday.
 They're given the opportunity to choose (within certain parameters) their own start and stop times — as long as they work the required number of hours each day.

-- Job-sharing — As the term implies, job-sharing means that two part-time employees share the same full-time job.
+- Job-sharing — As the term implies, job-sharing means that two permanent employees share the same job.
 Salary and benefits may be prorated on the basis of what proportion of the job each worker shares.
 Apart from the obvious consideration (both people need to be qualified for the job), a successful job-sharing arrangement assumes that the employees sharing the job can work together harmoniously to make the arrangement work.

 Employees can become very invested in alternative work arrangements that they may not be able to work out with another employer.
-Take advantage of this approach to build employee loyalty and job satisfaction and to promote a happier work environment.
+Take advantage of this work-life balance approach to build employee loyalty and job satisfaction and to promote a happier work environment.